-If you enjoy surprising your kids with treats after school, these cake mix bars are fun and festive.
+If you enjoy surprising your kids with treats after school, these Funfetti Cookie Bars are fun and festive.
 They also travel well for a summer potluck party too.

 After my kids went back to school, I wanted to make a new treat for them when they came home “starving”.
 I was looking for really easy and also did not want to go to the store for any ingredients.
 I know, a tough bill to fill.

-Mix up the jimmies (you may call them sprinkles), using red, green and white for Christmas or pastels for spring.
-I also think they would make a great base for an ice cream sundae.
+Change up the jimmies (you may call them sprinkles), using red, green, and white for Christmas or pastels for spring.

-Tips and Tricks to Making Easy Cake Mix Bars
+Tips and Tricks to Making Funfetti Cookie Bars

 - Using a yellow cake mix makes this recipe more flavorful.
 You could choose to use a butter yellow cake mix but I don’t suggest a white cake mix.
 White cake mixes are softer when made.
 Yellow has more substance which you need with the addition of the white chocolate chips and jimmies, also known as sprinkles.

 - Make sure all ingredients are at room temperature.

 - It’s OK to use whole or 2% milk.
 I have used both of these when I’ve made this recipe.
 I have not tried this recipe with non-dairy milk products.

 - You may also know these treats as funfetti cake bars due to the addition of the sprinkles.
 These cake bars travel well making them perfect for a potluck party.